 No, California’s FEHA provides for as much as four months of maternity leave for disabilities related to pregnancy and childbirth.
 But often disabilities are not continuous.
 Expecting mothers can take some time off during one trimester, or during an emergency, and then take the rest after delivery.
 This is called intermittent leave and is considered a reasonable accommodation.

 Employers must provide reasonable accommodations for employees if they’re requested and if a health care provider has advised it.
 Your employer will likely ask you for a doctors note.
 If intermittent leave is expected, employers may explore a temporary transfer to a similar position with equal pay and benefits.

 However, just because you are pregnant, does not mean they cannot fire you.
 If you are a bad employee, they can fire you.
 If they are laying off your department, you can go too.
-If you get fired while you are pregnant suspect the reason you were fired was your pregnancy, call an employment lawyer to investigate your case.
+If you get fired while you are pregnant suspect the reason you were fired was your pregnancy, call a wrongful termination lawyer to investigate your case.